-It is a way in which we can help you to link with a range of local, non-medical activities, opportunities and support that can improve your health and help you to ‘live life to the full’.
+Social prescribing is a service provided by your local GP surgery and is a way in which you can be helped to link with a range of local, non-medical activities, opportunities and support that can improve your health and help you to ‘live life to the full’.

 These activities, opportunities and support are typically provided by locally based, voluntary and community sector organisations.

-The Community Information Network works within your community and can help to connect you to all the different services, activities, opportunities and support that exists locally.
-Whether you need help at home, want to discover more about local activities or find out about benefits and support services that exist we can help you.
-Our aim is to work with you to support you to live as independently as possible.
+Whether you need help at home, want to discover more about local activities or find out about benefits and support services that exist they can help you.
+The aim of the social prescriber is to support you to live as independently as possible.